 (3) Source: Alma Capital Investment Management.
-(4) Management Fee is payable monthly to the Management Company and is calculated on each Valuation Day on the basis of the Net Asset Value of the relevant Share Class.
+(4) Source: Recurrent Investment Advisors LLC excluding cash and other cash equivalent (5) Management Fee is payable monthly to the Management Company and is calculated on each Valuation Day on the basis of the Net Asset Value of the relevant Share Class.
 The Investment Manager is remunerated by the Management Company out of the Management Fee.
-(5) Registered countries where at least one share of the fund is registered.
+(6) Registered countries where at least one share of the fund is registered.

 All information as of 31 December 2025 unless otherwise specified.

 Please refer to the disclaimers at the end of this document.